erin-noe-payne/express-train/ReadMe.md

-# All board!
+# All Aboard!

-Welcome to Express Train.
-Express Train is a framework for building [12 factor](http://www.12factor .net/) web applications in nodejs, based on [express 3](http://expressjs.com/).
+Welcome to Express Train!
+Express Train is a framework for building [12 factor](http://www.12factor.net/) web applications in nodejs, based on [express 3](http://expressjs.com/).

 To get started:
 ```